renovatebot/renovate/lib/modules/datasource/gitlab-tags/readme.md

 **Usage Example**

 A real-world example for this specific datasource would be maintaining package versions in a config file.
-This can be achieved by configuring a generic custom manager in `renovate.json` for files named `versions.ini`:
+This can be achieved by configuring a custom manager in `renovate.json` for files named `versions.ini`:

 ```json
 {